NawaMan/NullableJ/README.md

 Find more information [here](https://github.com/NawaMan/NullableJ/blob/master/docs/Nullable.md).

 ### `NullValues`
-`NullValues` is a utility to get null value of a class.
+`NullValues` is a utility to get the null value of a class.
 `NullValues` will try to find the best candidate value to use as null value for a given class.
 It deploys many strategies to obtain the value such as from know list, single field with name or annotation and so on.